Getting Started

 Create a project folder

-In VS Code, click the Explorer icon (two files) in the left sidebar, then click Open Folder.
+In VS Code, click the Explorer icon in the left sidebar, then click Open Folder.
 Create a new folder called my-first-project anywhere you like, then open it.

 The left sidebar now shows your empty folder.
 This is where Claude will create files for you.